 Food Addiction & Psychotherapy: What you should know

-A Food addiction is an eating disorder that is characterised by uncontrollable or compulsive eating in response to emotions such as stress, anger and fear.
-It is often associated with eating disorder such as:
+Food addiction is an eating disorder that is characterised by uncontrollable or compulsive eating in response to emotions such as stress, anger and fear.
+It is often associated with eating disorders such as:

-Food addicts suffer from uncontrollable cravings which can lead to food addiction.
-A regular session with your psychotherapist can help you control your food cravings and cope with other symptoms.
+Food addicts suffer from uncontrollable cravings which can lead to weight gain and food addiction.
+A regular session with your psychotherapist can help you control your eating addiction and cope with other symptoms such as trigger foods and compulsive overeating.
 If you need to talk to a psychotherapist in Perth, Call Energetics Institute today!